 A: Project LEA staff will review applications, which will be screened on such factors as professional experience, licensure or certification status, interest in maintaining a career in ECSE, quality of academic record in the Master’s degree program and confidence/comfort levels in completing online distance education courses.
 We will also review applicants’ academic records to make sure that they meet academic standards for admission to UT’s Ed.
 Specialist program.
 Priority admission will be offered to professionals working in high-need urban areas, and to qualified minority applicants.

-The goal of LEA is to enroll 9 participants for Cycle A, which begins classes in January,
+The goal of LEA is to enroll 9 participants for Cycle B, which begins classes in August,

 A: Yes!
 It is a good opportunity for motivated professionals!

 There are three important USDOE requirements you must be aware of:

 - Service Obligation provision: Individuals that receive scholarship assistance from projects funded under IDEA are required to complete a Service Obligation.
 Participants must agree to work after graduation for a specified amount of time in the field of study for which they were supported (i.e., special education).
 If students drop out of the program or choose other employment, they will be required to pay back the funds they have received.
 Please see the Service Obligation page on our website for details.
 If you are accepted into Project LEA, you will sign a Pre-Scholarship agreement verifying your knowledge of, and agreement to, the terms and conditions of this requirement.
 Prior to your final acceptance, Project LEA staff will meet with you via conference call to ensure that you fully understand the Service Obligation requirements.

 - Before UT is allowed to award scholarship funds, we must ensure that you are a citizen or a permanent resident of the United States (e.g., we would need to see a Driver’s License or some other acceptable form of identification)